By Pastor Bryce Waller*

 Pick a time and place

-Sometime today, pick a time and a place you will plan to worship rather than simply trying to get around to it at some point during the day.
+Sometime on Saturday, pick a time and a place you will plan to worship rather than simply trying to get around to it at some point during the day on Sunday.
 Planning it shows that it is a priority like the many other activities and events we plan in our lives.
 This is your chance to pick a service time that works for you, so don’t miss that opportunity!

-If you do not feel comfortable inviting others to join you physically and you have a high speed internet connection, consider setting up a video conference through Zoom or some other online meeting platform.
+Now that Austin, like most cities, is under a “stay home” order, you will need to limit your gathering to residents of your home.
+If you have a high-speed internet connection, consider setting up a video conference through Zoom or some other online meeting platform.
 This will enable you to see and participate with others while you worship.

 However many of you are gathered, involve everyone in the work of worship.
 Divide up the Scripture readings.
 Have one side of the room serve as the “Leader” and the other side as the “People.”